Fallstudien über AIIB finanzierte Projekte

 Project Details: NIIF has been set up by the Government of India to address the infrastructure financing gap in the country, particularly on the equity front.

-CSO reports and organizations monitoring: Centre for Financial Accountability
+Organizations monitoring: Centre for Financial Accountability

 AIIB interactions to date: In mid-March 2018, 31 Indian CSOs wrote to M.M.
 Kutty, the Executive Director representing India at the AIIB